Kat9-123/Elite/README.md

 ## How to play it

+#### You will need to use a square font!
+#### For the best experience use <a href="https://strlen.com/square/">Square</a>
+if you decide to use a different font, modify the Font option in assets/Settings.txt

 You can either either compile it from source yourself, or download it from the released tab.
-Just make sure that the assets folder is where you launch the executable from
+Just make sure that the assets folder is where you launch the executable from.

+I would suggest you take a look at assets/Settings.txt for things like graphics settings, or mouse controls

 ## Controls
+LeftMouseButton/Space - Shoot

 ### Translation
 W - Forward